spdobest/JavaScriptWorld/README.md

  #### Object KEY
  Object.key is used to access different Properties of an object  .
 In the above example, there are few object keys like studentname,studentMark etc.

+### JSON
+It stands for JAVASCRIPT OBJECT NOTATION
+Its similar to Object Literals  Except the below differences
+1. Object Literals Double quotes are optional for the keys , but in JSON double quotes are complosury for Keys
+2. In Object Literals, we can write Functions() , but in JSON, functions are not allowed.

+**JSON mainly used to exchange data over the network, server to browser and vice versa.ALso it can store local storage and session storage**
+**SYNTAX**
+{"name":"Siba","age":29,"city":"Bhubaneswar"};

+### stringify
+The JSON.stringify() is used to convert Object Literals to JSON format.JSON is a text format which follows Javascript Object Literals Syntax.
+JSON is mainly used to store or exchange data between Browser and Server
+**SYNTAX**
+JSON.stringify(object Reference);
+**EXAMPLE**
+JSON.stringify(student);

+### JSON.Parse
+parse method is used to convert JSON to Object literals
+**parse SYNTAX**
+JSON.parse(json String);